dedis/popstellar/docs/messageData.md

                 "additionalProperties": false,
                 "properties": {
                     "address": {
-                        "description": "Canonical address of the peer with a protocol prefix and (optionally) the port number", "type": "string",
+                      "description": "Canonical address of the server with a protocol prefix and (optionally) the port number which is by default 80 and 443 for ws and wss respectively", "type": "string",
                         "pattern": "^(ws|wss):\/\/.*(:\d{0,5})?\/.*$"
                     }